 Candidates ignore world to the south

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday October 22, 1996
+by Phil Burgess, Unabridged from the Rocky Mountain News, October 22, 1996

 The future of this hemisphere depends on decisions which governments are making today, and which governments — including the U.S. government — will be making in the next five years.
 Yet there is a virtual blackout in the current presidential contest on foreign and national security policy issues — and, unfortunately, no one seems to care.